 What is the Pandeia Engine?

 The Pandeia engine uses a pixel-based 3-dimensional approach to perform calculations on small (typically a few arcseconds) 2-dimensional user-created astronomical scenes.
 It models both the spatial and the wavelength dimensions, using realistic point spread functions (produced using WebbPSF) for each instrument mode.
 It natively handles correlated read noise, inter-pixel capacitance, and saturation.
-Since the signal and noise are modeled for individual detector pixels, the ETC is able to replicate many of the steps that observers will perform when calibrating and reducing their JWST data.
+Since the signal and noise are modeled for individual detector pixels, the ETC is able to replicate many of the steps that observers will perform when calibrating and reducing their JWST or Roman data.
 This simplifies interpretation of the extracted signal-to-noise ratio (SNR) calculated by the ETC.

 While the Pandeia engine includes many effects not typically included in other ETCs, it is not an observation simulator.
 It does not simulate the full detector, nor does it include 2-dimensional effects such as distortion.